Prasanna38430/ML-Based-Diabetes-Prediction-System/README.md

 ## Conclusion
 Thank you for checking out this project!
-It offers a practical and modular approach to building and deploying ML-driven applications with robust data quality and monitoring.
+This project provides a complete, automated diabetes prediction system with reliable data validation, real-time monitoring, and user-friendly interfaces.
+It demonstrates a practical approach to deploying trustworthy machine learning solutions in healthcare.

 Contributions and feedback are welcome!